François Pitot (figure skater): 2021–22 season: Junior Grand Prix bronze

-2022–23 season
+2022–23 season: Senior international debut

 Pitot began the season by competing on the 2022–23 ISU Junior Grand Prix, finishing sixth at 2021 JGP Poland I and fifth at 2021 JGP Poland II.
 He would go on to win gold on the junior level at the 2022 Master's de Patinage.

 Making his senior international debut at the 2022 CS Ice Challenge, Pitot placed fifteenth in the short program but won the free skate with a personal best by over twenty-five points.
 He would finish in fifth place overall.

 He would go on to win the bronze medal on the senior level at the 2023 French Championships.
 Pitot ultimately closed his season by finishing twelfth at the 2023 World Junior Championships in Calgary, Alberta, Canada.

-2023–24 season
+2023–24 season: French junior national champion

 Pitot started the season by competing on the 2023–24 ISU Junior Grand Prix, winning silver at 2023 JGP Thailand and gold at 2023 JGP Japan.
 With these results, Pitot qualified for the 2023–24 Junior Grand Prix Final.
 He subsequently competed on the senior level at the 2023 Master's de Patinage and the 2023 Cup of Nice, winning bronze and silver, respectively.
 Pitot would also compete at the 2023 CS Warsaw Cup, where he finished in fourth place.

 At the Junior Grand Prix Final in Beijing, China, Pitot finished fifth.
 Days following the event, Pitot competed at the 2024 French Championships, where he won bronze for a second consecutive time.
 He would then go on to win gold at the junior level championships.
 He capped off his season with a fifth-place finish at the 2024 World Junior Figure Skating Championships.

-2024–25 season
+2024–25 season: Challenger Series bronze

 Pitot began the season with an eleventh-place finish at the 2024 Lombardia Trophy.
 He then competed at the 2024 Master's de Patinage, where he won the gold medal.
 Making his debut on the 2024–25 Grand Prix circuit, Pitot finished eleventh at the 2024 Skate America.
 During the 2024 Grand Prix de France, Pitot had a hard fall on an attempted quad salchow in the short program, landing on his left shoulder and dislocating it.
 Pitot would go to see the French team's physiotherapist following his performance.
 Although his shoulder was swollen and it hurt to extend his arm, Pitot was medically cleared to compete in the free skate segment.
 He would finish the event in twelfth-place overall.

 In December, Pitot won his first senior-level medal, a bronze at the 2024 Golden Spin of Zagreb.
 Two weeks following that event, he won the silver medal at the 2025 French Championships.

 Pitot subsequently closed the season by winning gold at the 2025 Coupe du Printemps.